eugeneswalker/gitlab-chart/doc/charts/gitlab/webservice/index.md

 ### strategy

-`strategy` allows you to change the deployment update strategy for pods.
+`strategy` allows you to change the deployment update strategy.
+It defines how the pods will be recreated when deployment is updated.
 RollingUpdate with 25% max unavailable, 25% max surge used by default.
 For example if you don't want to create extra pods when the rolling update starts and change max unavailable pods to 50%:

 ```yaml